 The second type of seizure dog is thought to predict seizures before they occur.
 The abilities of these dogs are still under scrutiny since most reports about them are anecdotal.
 Little research has been done to verify this ability, but it is thought that some dogs have an innate sensibility that can be honed with training.
 In other words, these dogs cannot be trained to predict a seizure, but if this ability is identified in a dog, it can be encouraged and refined.

 It is speculated that seizure-predicting dogs perceive minute changes in a person’s demeanor, body language, or fine motor function that precede the seizure.
 The dogs may also smell biochemical changes in the person’s body odor.
 People that are alerted before the onset of a seizure can position themselves in a safe place to avoid injury, call for help, or take medication.
-The Epilepsy Foundation is interested in seizure-predicting dogs, but thinks more research is needed and advises caution when dealing with programs that claim to train dogs to predict seizures.

-In a 2008 survey of dog-owning people who suffered seizures, this alerting behavior was noted in 59% of seizure response dogs.
-The ability to predict seizures developed after months of living together as the dog became more aware of changes in his owner and associated them with ensuing seizures.
+The Epilepsy Foundation is interested in seizure-predicting dogs, but believes more research is needed and advises caution when dealing with programs that claim to train dogs to predict seizures.
+The ability to predict seizures may develop after months of living together, as dogs may become more aware of changes in the owner and associate them with ensuing seizures.
 With further research, perhaps advances in training and selection may improve the abilities of these sensitive animals.

 What makes a good seizure alert-response-prediction dog?